Is It Time To Fix Your Energy? 5% Increase Coming In January 2024

 Compare our best energy deals and switch in minutes

-According to analysts at Cornwall Insights, this isn't unexpected and is a direct result of increasing wholesale energy prices.
-Dr Craig Lowry at the group has highlighted that we cannot assume that prices will continue to fall, and it is very possible that higher prices are becoming the new “normal”.
+According to analysts at Cornwall Insights, this isn't unexpected and is a direct result of the fluctuations in wholesale energy prices.
+Dr Craig Lowry at the group has highlighted that we cannot assume that prices will continue to fall, and higher prices may become the new “normal”.

 Interested in finding out what you could be paying?
 Take a look at our live online prices to see if we can help you grab a better deal.